 The unaudited prospective financial information was, in general, prepared solely for internal use and is subjective in many respects and thus subject to interpretation.
-While presented with numeric specificity, the unaudited prospective financial information reflects numerous estimates and assumptions made by the management of Youbet with respect to industry performance and competition, general business, economic, market and financial conditions and matters specific to Youbet's business, all of which are difficult to predict and many of which are beyond Youbet's control.
+While presented with numeric specificity, the unaudited prospective financial information reflects numerous estimates and assumptions made with respect to industry performance and competition, general business, economic, market and financial conditions and matters specific to Youbet's or CDI's business, all of which are difficult to predict and many of which are beyond their respective control.
 As a result, there can be no assurance that the unaudited prospective financial information will be realized or that actual results will not be significantly higher or lower than estimated.
 Since the unaudited prospective financial information covers multiple years, such information by its nature becomes less predictive with each successive year.
-Youbet stockholders and CDI shareholders are urged to review "Risk Factors" beginning on page 27 of this proxy statement/prospectus as well as Youbet's most recent SEC filings for a description of risk factors with respect to Youbet's business.
-See also "Cautionary Statement Concerning Forward-Looking Statements" beginning on page 51 of this proxy statement/prospectus and "Additional Information-Where You Can Find More Information" beginning on page 153 of this proxy statement/prospectus.
+Youbet stockholders and CDI shareholders are urged to review "Risk Factors" beginning on page 27 of this proxy statement/prospectus as well as Youbet's and CDI's most recent SEC filings for a description of risk factors with respect to Youbet's and CDI's respective businesses.
+See also "Cautionary Statement Concerning Forward-Looking Statements" beginning on page 52 of this proxy statement/prospectus and "Additional Information-Where You Can Find More Information" beginning on page 156 of this proxy statement/prospectus.

 The projections below have been prepared by, and are the responsibility of Youbet management.
 The projections were prepared on a basis consistent with the historical accounting policies included in the section titled Management's Discussion and Analysis of Financial Condition and Results of Operations in Amendment No. 1 to Youbet's Annual Report on Form 10-K/A for the year ended December 31, 2008, filed with the SEC on January 28, 2010.
-The unaudited prospective financial information was not prepared with a view toward complying with the published guidelines of the SEC regarding projections or the guidelines establish financial information.
+The unaudited prospective financial information was not prepared with a view toward complying with the published guidelines of the SEC regarding projections or the guidelines established by the American Institute of Certified Public Accountants for preparation and presentation of prospective financial information.
 Neither Youbet's independent registered public accounting firm, nor any other independent accountants, have compiled, examined, or performed any procedures with respect to the unaudited prospective financial information contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for the unaudited prospective financial information.
 The report on the historical financial statements incorporated by reference in this proxy statement/prospectus relates to Youbet's historical financial information.
 It does not extend to the prospective financial information and should not be read to do so.
 Furthermore, the unaudited prospective financial information does not take into account any circumstance or event occurring after the date it was prepared.

-The following table presents summary selected unaudited prospective financial information for the fiscal years ending 2009 through 2013, which is referred to in this proxy statement/prospectus (including in "The Merger-Opinion of Youbet's Financial Advisor" beginning on page 78 this proxy statement/prospectus) as the Youbet management projections:
+The following table presents summary selected unaudited prospective financial information for the fiscal years ending 2009 through 2013, which is referred to in this proxy statement/prospectus (including in "The Merger-Opinion of Youbet's Financial Advisor" beginning on page 80 this proxy statement/prospectus) as the Youbet management projections:

-SUMMARY OF YOUBET MANAGEMENT PROJECTIONS: BASE BUSINESS (\$ MILLIONS)
+SUMMARY OF YOUBET MANAGEMENT PROJECTIONS: BASE BUSINESS (\$ MILLIONS)(4)